 In addition to real-time feedback and regular check-ins, each year staff members sit down with their manager to discuss these five self-assessment questions:

-- What were you unable to accomplish in the past year?
-Why?
+Which OKRs were you unable to accomplish during the past year?
+What prevented you from achieving them?

-- What are you looking forward to doing in the coming year?
+What are you looking forward to pursuing in the coming year?
 Why?

 Self-assessment conversations are a place for staff to discuss overarching feedback on their performance and goals, and a place for conversations about your broader professional ambitions.
 Over the years, we have tried a number of different approaches and this one will most likely not be the last.
 The one thing that won’t budge is that you are always welcome to talk to your coworkers and manager about how you are doing and where you stand.
 We encourage open and honest conversations so much we even require Crucial Conversations training for all staff members.